evillage/evillage-ios/README.md

 * Open .xcworkspace file in Xcode and you're ready for using it
 * Run the app on simulator or connect an IOS device (supported IOS is 12 and 13).
 Remember push notifications won't work on the simulator.

-### Clang library setup ###
+### CanopyDeploy library setup ###
-To start using the Clang library you need to add some keys and values in your app's info.plist file.
+To start using the CanopyDeploy library you need to add some keys and values in your app's info.plist file.
 Add the following keys and values:

 1. BASE_URL
 2. AUTHORIZATION_TOKEN
 3. INTEGRATION_ID

-These values will be provided when you contact E-Village to start integrating with the Clang platform.
+These values will be provided when you contact E-Village to start integrating with the CanopyDeploy platform.

 ### Create a new version on Cocoapods
 Cocoapods used the tag system of bitbucket to specifcy which version is being used.
 When you want to create a new version of the ClangNotifications pod